 This guided walk over moderate terrain is in the heart of south-west New Zealand’s Te Wahipounamu area — a UNESCO World Heritage Site.
 The nearest town is scenic Tuatapere on the mighty Waiau River.
 One of its best features: a lovely domain featuring tranquil native bush walks.

 Mountains, rivers, birdlife, and virgin podocarp forests abound.
 Come and enjoy one of New Zealand’s wildest and most beautiful areas.

 Above average level of fitness.
 Walk 20kms, Bike 45kms.
 Formed tracks and roads with average to steep inclines at times.

 Walks depart every Friday November-April.
-Places now limited-please enquire for dates available
+Places now limited for some months-please enquire for dates available

 Tuatapere to Okaka Lodge